 You get the idea.
 Enjoy the fireworks and food and all the festivities, but find an opportunity to take it a step further.

-Do you have July 4th routines and traditions with your grandkids?
+Do you have meaningful July 4th routines and traditions with your grandkids?
+What tips can you share?
 Compare notes with other grandparents on our Facebook page.